muritane/coordination-architecture/load-bearing_theory_stack.md

 * where redesign authority resides.

 Values are not injected.
 They are the residue of irreversible abstraction that survived execution.

+This does not deny the role of deliberation; it specifies where deliberation ceases to bind execution.

 This claim is descriptive, not normative.